-Sexual harassment is not always men sexually harassing women, and claims can be made where men have been sexually harassed, not only by women, but also by other men.
+Sexual harassment doesn’t only concern men sexually harassing women.
+We have dealt with claims where men have been sexually harassed, not only by women but also by other men.

-The Equality and Human Rights Commission carried out a sexual harassment survey in 2018 and have recommended sensible and important steps employers can take to ensure that their workplace is safe.
+The Equality and Human Rights Commission carried out a sexual harassment survey in 2018 and recommended sensible and important steps employers can take to prevent sexual harassment and ensure the safety of their workplaces.

 If a complaint is reported to police, or criminal Court proceedings are being pursued, your organisation must still investigate the complaint as an employment matter.
 You will need to follow your organisation’s disciplinary procedure, without awaiting the outcome of criminal proceedings, provided this can be done fairly.